Interference Networks with No CSIT: Impact of Topology: Outer Bounds on

 \begin{defi} Consider a $K$-user interference network with adjacency matrix $\mathbf{M}$ and assume $\mathcal{S}\subseteq[1:K]$ is a subset of users. $\mathbf{A} \in \{\pm1,0\}^{|\mathcal{S}|\times r}$ ($r\in\mathbb{N}$) is called a \emph{generator} of $\mathcal{S}$ if there exists a sequence $\Pi_\mathcal{S}=(i_1,...,i_{|\mathcal{S}|})$ of the users in $\mathcal{S}$ such that

 We use $\mathcal{J}(\mathcal{S})$ to denote the set of all generators of $\mathcal{S}$. \trig \end{defi}

-To gain an intuition about the above definition, similar to what we mentioned in Example \ref{ex1}, each column of a generator $\mathbf{A}$ of $\mathcal{S}$ corresponds to a signal which is a linear combination of the transmit symbols $X_i^n$, $i\in\mathcal{S}$.
+To gain intuition about the above definition, as also mentioned in Example \ref{ex1}, each column of a generator $\mathbf{A}$ of $\mathcal{S}$ can be viewed as a representation of a signal which is a linear combination of the transmit symbols $X_i^n$, $i\in\mathcal{S}$.
 Therefore, the number of columns of $\mathbf{A}$, denoted by $c(\mathbf{A})$, represents the number of these signals.
 Consequently, the spanning relationships in Definition \ref{d1} represent a sequence of users in which all the messages can be decoded by having $c(\mathbf{A})$ signals, as in Example \ref{ex1}.
 Also, the reason that we have used the notation $\in_{i_j}^\pm$ instead of $\in^\pm$ (which we were using in Example \ref{ex1}) is that intuitively, it is not necessary to generate (a statistically-similar version of) the received signal at receiver $\text{D}_{i_j}$ \emph{exactly}.
 Instead, it suffices to generate a \emph{less-interfered} version of its received signal (by deleting some of the interference terms) and still be able to decode its message, because interference only hurts.

 By having the definition of the generator in mind, we can present our first converse as follows. \begin{theo} The symmetric DoF of a $K$-user interference network with no CSIT is upper bounded by

 where for each $\mathcal{S}\subseteq[1:K]$, $\mathcal{J}(\mathcal{S})$ denotes the set of all generators of $\mathcal{S}$ (Definition \ref{d1}) and $c(\mathbf{A})$ denotes the number of columns of $\mathbf{A}$. \end{theo}